israelias/resume-ux/README.md

 1. [MDBootstrap 5.8.2:](https://mdbootstrap.com/docs/standard/getting-started/installation/)
     - MDBootstrap's free kit is the primary front-end framework used to do much of the heavy lifting with consideration to the plugins/components.
 MDBootstrap is a version of Bootstrap with optional addition components that build off of Bootstrap's framework.
 The compiled CSS ([mdb.min.css](https://github.com/mdbootstrap/mdb-ui-kit/blob/master/css/mdb.min.css)) link tag and JS ([mdb.min.js](https://github.com/mdbootstrap/mdb-ui-kit/blob/master/js/mdb.min.js)) script tag of MDB5's free version is currently referenced via [cdnjs](https://cdnjs.com/libraries/mdb-ui-kit).
    - The website will operate as designed, with 100% intended functionality on any framework that extends [Bootstrap](https://v5.getbootstrap.com/)'s core bundle configurations with only minor style differentials -- particularly text lineheights on lists with [nav components](https://v5.getbootstrap.com/docs/5.0/components/navs/) that utilize the [Scrollspy](https://v5.getbootstrap.com/docs/5.0/components/scrollspy/) plugin's and '.active' states; and default buttons ':hover' states.
 Alternate frameworks that originate and/or extend Bootstrap's core configurations which have been tested on this site include:
-     - [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) version 4 and up (popper not reqiured).
+     - [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) version 4 and up (popper not required).
      - [Material Design for Bootstrap](https://mdbootstrap.github.io/bootstrap-material-design/) version 4 and up (different from MDB).
      - [MDB](https://mdbootstrap.com/docs/standard/) version 4 and up.
    - [MDB5](https://mdbootstrap.com/docs/standard/) was ultimately chosen for how it handles Bootstrap nav components' font sizes and text line heights, as mentioned above.
    - The reason for the rather slim differential between different frameworks is that most components and elements have been highly customized in style.css.
    - MDB5's CSS with regard to button reboots were also preferred as their rulesets tended to be more closely aligned with the desired and finished result.
    - MDB5 utilizes the latest [Bootstrap 5 Alpha 2](https://v5.getbootstrap.com/) which has fewer dependencies, and [no longer depends on jQuery](https://blog.getbootstrap.com/2020/06/16/bootstrap-5-alpha/).
 With clear understanding of the components the website does and does not require, the decision to ride an alpha release was a conscious effort to stay up to speed with and learn from the latest tech.
-   - Outside of Bootstrap's [grid layout](https://v5.getbootstrap.com/docs/5.0/layout/grid/) and [flex utilities](https://v5.getbootstrap.com/docs/5.0/utilities/flex/) in [bootstrap-grid.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-grid.scss); essential baselining of elements via [reboot.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-reboot.scss); and box model essentials in [utilities.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-utilities.scss); the project's synergistic appeal is resolved by the careful management of classes in [__transitions.scss](https://github.com/twbs/bootstrap/blob/main/scss/_transitions.scss) reeturned by the [collapse plugin](#plugins).
+   - Outside of Bootstrap's [grid layout](https://v5.getbootstrap.com/docs/5.0/layout/grid/) and [flex utilities](https://v5.getbootstrap.com/docs/5.0/utilities/flex/) in [bootstrap-grid.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-grid.scss); essential baselining of elements via [reboot.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-reboot.scss); and box model essentials in [utilities.scss](https://github.com/twbs/bootstrap/blob/main/scss/bootstrap-utilities.scss); the project's synergistic appeal is resolved by the careful management of classes in [__transitions.scss](https://github.com/twbs/bootstrap/blob/main/scss/_transitions.scss) returned by the [collapse plugin](#plugins).
 2. [ionicons 5.2.3:](https://ionicons.com/)
-    - A curated selection of [ionicons](https://ionicons.com/)'s premium designed icons are attached to index.html via JS script tag ([unpkg.com](https://unpkg.com/browse/ionicons@5.2.3/dist/)) and are featured in main navigational button icons.
+    - A curated selection of [ionicons](https://ionicons.com/)'s premium designed icons are attached to index.html's `head` as a set of differential JS script tags ([unpkg.com](https://unpkg.com/browse/ionicons@5.2.3/dist/)) and are featured in main navigational button icons.
 3. [FontAwesome 5.8.2:](https://fontawesome.com/)
    - Secondary and/or supporting icons, mostly for brand logos are referenced from FontAwesome's vast library of responsive, easily-adjustable icons.
    - FontAwesome icons are inserted in `<i>` elements when used as support imagery for existing text; and inserted in `<span>` elements when used as an independent feature.